 Communal Space: We have no private nor segregated pools.
 All guests share unisex bathrooms with private stalls and showers.
 A variety of private cabins and rooms may be reserved.

 Healthy Facilities: Our professional staff clean the pool each week or so, the rooms before each visit, and the communal bathrooms and kitchens daily.
 The fresh spring water and natural ponds flow fast and clean, all without the use of chemical disinfectants.
 Nudity is always optional in all spaces and not deemed unhygienic by us nor the Health Department.
 Although sharing bare seating poses less risk than common faucets or door knobs, some find sitting on towels most comfortable.
 We don’t judge.
 Certainly anyone with a rash or wound may prefer a barrier.

 Remote Location: Our vast property is owned and managed by the Orient Land Trust to prevent overcrowding and development, all as a nonprofit public service.
 It is surrounded by miles of BLM public open-space providing a peaceful escape whether soaking, camping, or hiking.

 Sunny Days and Dark Nights: At this altitude, sunscreen may be prudent although we ask guests to rinse off before entering the waters which we share not only with one another but also the birds, bats, fireflies, and threatened fish.
 Alternatively, a sunhat and sarong can offer great protection both in and out of the water.
 Flashlights and rugged shoes are recommended for the well-worn, but rocky trails between each pond.

-It is generally agreed by naturist organisations that eroticism and blatant sexuality have no place in naturism and are, in fact, antithetical to its ideals.
+It is generally agreed by naturist organizations that eroticism and blatant sexuality have no place in naturism and are, in fact, antithetical to its ideals.